13.22 Health Promotion and Disease Prevention: Considerations and Interventions

 • Do you have any concerns about your weight?

 In collaboration with the client, discuss an approach to maintaining a healthy blood pressure and weight.
 Many interventions related to healthy eating, activity/exercise, and stress management can help facilitate a healthy blood pressure and weight.
 Discuss with the client any factors that might affect their ability to eat a healthy diet, exercise, and manage any stress.
-Nurses can also advocate on behalf of clients and take actions to develop and advance equitable healthy public policies.
+Nurses can also advocate on behalf of clients and take actions to develop and advance equitable public health policies.

 Diet